 Table 9 Calculated ACLR values from unwanted emission values.

+[Editorial note: These calculated ACLR values need to be checked.
+The calculations in doc SE40(11)16 give different results]

 Antenna and terminal types

 In order to conduct these studies it is necessary to make assumptions about terminal antenna gain.
 Various forms of user terminal are available for terrestrial or satellite communication and we have assumed that 2 GHz user terminals would develop similar characteristics of power level and likely antenna gains.
 3G terminals used for terrestrial communication in adjacent bands have quite low antenna gains.
 However, the antenna gains for MSS type user terminals range from low to high.
-Overall, we have assumed the antenna gains as set out in the figure 10 below as representative of current terminals.
+Overall, we have assumed the antenna gains as set out in the table 10 below as representative of current terminals.
 We used these in our analysis.